khaldoun-xyz/standard/README.md

 # power point (concept work)
-When used properly, Power Point is a powerful tool to quickly visualise what you have in mind.
+When used properly, Power Point is a useful tool to quickly visualise what you have in mind.

-Below are some useful shortcuts.
+## thoughts on power point presentations
+- if the purpose of the presentation is unclear, make it clear or cancel presentation
+- before creating slides, write down the key messages of your presentation (no more than 3); if they aren't clear, make them clear or cancel the presentation
+- for each slide, write down its key messages (ideal is one key message); if the key messages aren't clear, make them clear or remove the slide
+- move everything that doesn't support the key messages into the Backup, the last section of the presentation
+- whatever the time frame of your presentation, plan ~1/3 for the actual presentation and 2/3 for discussion

+## shortcuts
-Also, [this Youtube video](https://www.youtube.com/watch?v=-Ab-HYN0WUo) is a good primer on the power of shortcuts in Power Point.
+[This Youtube video](https://www.youtube.com/watch?v=-Ab-HYN0WUo) is a good primer on the power of shortcuts in Power Point.

 - `ctrl + shift + ./,` = increase/decrease font size